dimstav23/SPP/benchmarks/profiling/perf/pmembench/README.md

 ## Porfiling data for the pmembench benchmark

 To run the benchmark, use `BENCHMARK_PM_PATH=<path to PM> ./run_variants.sh`.
-This will run the vanilla `PMDK` abd `SPP` variants of the pmembench benchmarks in the already built containers.
+This will run the vanilla `PMDK` and `SPP` variants of the pmembench benchmarks in the already built containers.
 The results will be stored in the results folder of the current folder.

 **Note**: If the machine you are using has multiple *NUMA nodes*, it is mandatory that you specify the node that the mounted PM is attached.